 Quality of antibiotics: Administration of low-quality antibiotics can have detrimental effects on patient health and can lead to the spread of resistance.
 Methods for detecting such quality issues exist and should be incorporated into rational use initiatives.
 See MEASURE: Quality.

-Knowledge, attitudes, behaviors and perceptions: The view prescribers have on rational use can provide insight to accompanying use data and inform behavior change interventions.
+Knowledge, attitudes, beliefs and practices: The view prescribers have on rational use can provide insight to accompanying use data and inform behavior change interventions.
 See MEASURE: KABP

 Understand barriers, facilitators and readiness for change